 My mother spent years telling me to wash my hands after I have been out and about in the city.
 Keep hand sanitiser with you (in your handbag or at work), and make sure you keep washing your hands.

-If like me you have a chronic or long-term illness.
+If, like me, you have a chronic or long-term illness.
 You should look at buying an NHS pre-payment certificate.
 It will save you so much money over the course of a year.
-Buy supermarket’s own cold and flu tablets to save money.
+Buy the supermarket’s own cold and flu tablets to save money.

 This is the time to go through your wardrobe to sell any unwanted items.
-Whether you choose to sell on eBay, Facebook, Depop.
+Whether you choose to sell on eBay, Facebook, or Depop.
 This is the time to get rid of anything you don’t want or use to make some extra cash.

 5. Family Secret Santa / NUPP pact

-Christmas is supposed to be a season for giving, but not at the detriment of your financial and mental health.
+Christmas is supposed to be a season for giving, but not to the detriment of your financial and mental health.
 If you have a large family, why not agree to a Secret Santa this year?
 Martin Lewis from MoneySavingExpert recommends agreeing on a NUPP pact, a no unnecessary presents pact.

 6. Take on a side hustle

 I am a massive advocate of trying to add to your income to make life easier.
 So many opportunities exist to make some extra cash before Christmas.
-Whether you fancy working as bar staff, doing promo work, doing surveys from the comfort of your own home, You can boost your income to help you get through Christmas.
+Whether you fancy working as bar staff, doing promo work, or doing surveys from the comfort of your own home, You can boost your income to help you get through Christmas.
 A side hustle can also be something you do all year round to give your income an extra boost.

 7. Start saving for an emergency fund